craigsapp/midifile/README.md

-If no output file is specified, the MIDI file contents will be printed in the Binasc format to standard output, which can be read back into a MidiFile object and converted into a Standard MIDI file:
+If no output file is specified, the MIDI file contents will be printed in the Binasc format to standard output, which can be read back into a MidiFile object and converted into a Standard MIDI file (see the read/write example further down the page for how to do that):

 ```
 "MThd"			; MIDI header chunk marker